Ligaments are strong, flexible tissues that attach your bones to one another. They keep your joints stable and help them move in the right ways.

 There are 3 grades of ankle sprains:

 - Grade III sprains: Your ligaments are fully torn.
-You will often need surgery for this severe injury.
+You will likely need to wear a brace, splint, or cast for several weeks, and you may need surgery for this severe injury, especially for younger or more active persons.

 If your sprain is more severe: